bisq-network/bisq-website/funding-voices.md

 ---
 layout: page
-title: The messages of our supporters &lsaquo; Bisq - The decentralized Bitcoin exchange
+title: The messages of our supporters &lsaquo; Bisq - A decentralized bitcoin exchange network
 ---
 <h1>The messages of our supporters</h1>